Women say they met porn actor Jeremy for fun; the rape came next | ExBulletin

 Women say they met porn actor Jeremy for fun; the rape came next

-LOS ANGELES (AP) Adult film actor Ron Jeremy has taken advantage of the novelty of his celebrity to meet and often isolate women he has raped and sexually assaulted, using the same tactics for years, according to the testimony from the grand jury of 21 women that was unsealed on Saturday.
+LOS ANGELES – Adult film actor Ron Jeremy has taken advantage of the novelty of his celebrity to meet and often isolate women he has raped and sexually assaulted, using the same tactics for years, according to the testimony of the grand jury of 21 women which was unsealed on Saturday.

 Wouldn’t it be funny if we had a photo and an autograph of him? a woman, identified only as Jane Doe 8, said she remembered telling her friend when she saw Jeremy in 2013 at a West Hollywood bar and grill.
 He would sexually assault her minutes later, the woman, one of several who said their attacks took place in the same small bathroom, testified.